 2022 Annual Conference

-The Association for Art History’s Annual Conference brings together international research and critical debate about art, art history and visual cultures.
-A key annual event for art history, the conference is an opportunity to keep up to date with new research, hear leading keynotes, broaden networks and exchange ideas.
+The Association for Art History’s 48th Annual Conference brings together international research and critical debate about art, art history and visual cultures.
+This key annual event for art history is an opportunity to keep up to date with new research, hear leading keynotes, broaden networks and exchange ideas.

-The Annual Conference is open to all.
-Attracting around 500 attendees each year, the conference is popular with academics, curators, practitioners, PhD students, early career researchers and non-art historians engaged with art history research.
-Members of the Association get reduced conference rates, but non-members are welcome to attend and to propose sessions and papers.
+Open to all and attracting around 500 attendees each year, the Annual Conference is popular with academics, curators, practitioners, PhD students, early career researchers and non-art historians engaged with related research.

-Our 2022 Annual Conference will present the latest international research and debates across art, art history, curating and visual cultures that will inform future scholarship and practice.
-We will deliver a programme of sessions that work across established boundaries, be they interdisciplinary, geographical or conceptual, and sessions that consider historiography and pedagogy in art and curating histories and discourses.
+Presenting the latest international research and debates across art, art history, curating and visual cultures that will inform future scholarship and practice, we will deliver a programme of sessions that work across established boundaries, be they interdisciplinary, geographical or conceptual, and others that consider historiography and pedagogy in art and curating histories and discourses.

 Conference Partnerships & Collaborations

 Our 2022 Annual Conference will be hosted in partnership with Goldsmiths, University of London, enabling us to take advantage of the rich artistic and historical backdrop that South East London has to offer.
 These include a world class university campus that is home to a public art gallery, Goldsmiths Centre for Contemporary Art (designed by Turner Prize winners Assemble); a library specialising in the arts, humanities and social sciences, various special collections and archives including the Women’s Art Library, the Goldsmiths Textile Collection and Constance Howard Gallery, and Daphne Oram Archive; and an on-site Curzon cinema.
 Close to the university is the award-winning South London Gallery, Greenwich Museums and Royal Observatory and the historic Deptford docks with artists studios and independent galleries.